Atmospheric science: Atmospheric chemistry

 Atmospheric chemistry is a branch of atmospheric science in which the chemistry of the Earth's atmosphere and that of other planets is studied.
 It is a multidisciplinary field of research and draws on environmental chemistry, physics, meteorology, computer modeling, oceanography, geology and volcanology and other disciplines.
 Research is increasingly connected with other areas of study such as climatology.

 The composition and chemistry of the atmosphere is of importance for several reasons, but primarily because of the interactions between the atmosphere and living organisms.
 The composition of the Earth's atmosphere has been changed by human activity and some of these changes are harmful to human health, crops and ecosystems.
 Examples of problems which have been addressed by atmospheric chemistry include acid rain, photochemical smog and global warming.
 Atmospheric chemistry seeks to understand the causes of these problems, and by obtaining a theoretical understanding of them, allow possible solutions to be tested and the effects of changes in government policy evaluated.

+Atmospheric chemistry plays a major role in understanding the concentration of gases in our atmosphere that contribute to climate change.
+More specifically, when combined with atmospheric physics and biogeochemistry, it is useful in terms of studying the influence of greenhouse gases like CO2, N2O, and CH4, on Earth's radiative balance.
+According to UNEP, CO2 emissions increased to a new record of 57.1 GtCO2e, up 1.3% from the previous year.
+Previous GHG emissions growth from 2010-2019 averaged only +0.8% yearly, illustrating the dramatic increase in global emissions.
+The Global Nitrous Oxide Budget cited that atmospheric N2O has increased by roughly 25% between 1750 and 2022, having the fasted annual growth rate in 2020 and 2021.
+Atmospheric chemistry is critical in understanding what contributes to our changing climate.
+The warming of our climate is caused when CO2 emissions, constrained by biogeochemistry, are above a 0% increase.
+In order to stop temperatures from rising, there must be no CO2 emissions.
+By understanding the chemical composition and emission rates in our atmosphere alongside economic factors, researchers are able to trace back emissions back to their sources.
+About 26% of the 2023 GtCO2e was used for power, 15% for transportation, 11% in industry, 11% in agriculture, etc. In order to successfully reverse the human-driven damage contributing to global climate change, cuts of nearly 42% are needed by 2030 and are to be implementing using government intervention.
+This is one example of how atmospheric chemistry goes hand-in-hand with social and political policy, biogeochemistry, and economic factors.